Permanent Court of Arbitration: History

+List of PCA Secretaries-General

+The current Secretary-General of the PCA is Dr. Hab.
+Marcin Czepelak, who was elected on 14 February 2022 by the PCA Administrative Council for a term of 5 years (from 1 June 2022 until 31 May 2027).

+The below table lists all the Secretaries-General who have served the PCA since its founding.

 Functions

 PCA tribunals have jurisdiction for disputes based on the PCA founding documents (the Conventions on Pacific Settlement of International Disputes), or based on bilateral and multilateral treaties.
 Its Secretary General furthermore acts as an appointing authority for arbitration.

 Appointing authority

 When problems arise in designating arbitrators for an arbitration under UNCITRAL arbitration rules (e.g. because one of the parties refuses to designate an arbitrator, or when the designated arbitrators are unable to agree on designation of a third arbitrator), the PCA Secretary-General may be requested to serve as an appointing authority.
 This option is also open for other arbitration agreements, in which the Secretary General is designated.
-Between 2011 and 2015, 257 of such requests were submitted.
+Between 2011, and 2015, 257 of such requests were submitted.